dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 <a name="pmc"></a>
 ## Perform initial migration

-In this section, you will use the Package Manager Console (PMC) to:
+In this section, you use the Package Manager Console (PMC) to:

 * Add an initial migration.
 * Update the database with the initial migration.